-An application for admission (including reference forms) can be obtained from the Office of Admissions or downloaded from the seminary website at www.bsky.org.
+An application for admission (including reference forms) can be obtained from the admissions office or downloaded from the Seminary website at http://bsk.edu.
 Required application materials vary by admission category.

-Master of Divinity/Master of Divinity: Pastoral Care and Counseling/Non-degree: Provisional/Non-degree: Exploratory or Occasional
+Master of Divinity/Non-degree: Provisional/Non-degree: Exploratory or Occasional

-- A completed and signed application

-- A non-refundable application fee of \$35

-- An official transcript from each institution of higher education where applicant completed more than six hours of study

-- A completed reference form from each of the following:

-- 1. Minister of your home or current church

-- 2. Church member, family member, or peer

-- 3. Professor or supervisor

-- Two autobiographical essays (800-1200 words each):

-- 1. Personal autobiography describe your understanding of how your

-- family history and relationships contribute to your identity and readiness for ministry - 2.
-Spiritual autobiography describe your understanding of the significant intellectual and religious influences on your spiritual development, how these factors have influenced your understanding of your call to ministry, and your expectations of your seminary experience
+- A completed and signed application - A non-refundable application fee of \$35 - An official transcript from each institution of higher education where applicant completed more than six (6) hours of study - A completed reference form from each of the following: - 1.
+Minister of your home or current church - 2.
+Church member, family member, or peer - 3.
+Professor or supervisor - Two autobiographical essays (800-1200 words each): - Personal autobiography describe your understanding of how your family history and relationships contribute to your identity and readiness for ministry. - Spiritual autobiography describe your understanding of the significant intellectual and religious influences on your spiritual development, how these factors have influenced your understanding of your call to ministry, and your expectations of your seminary experience.

-Special: Transient/Special: Clinical Pastoral Education
+Special: Transient or Clinical Pastoral Education (CPE)

-- A completed and signed application

-- A non-refundable application fee of \$35

-- Transient: letter of good academic standing from current school OR

-- CPE: approval by the BSK CPE director
+- A completed and signed application - A non-refundable application fee of \$35 - Transient: letter of good academic standing from current school OR - CPE: approval by BSK CPE Director Dr. Wade Rowatt